How to Iron a Dress Shirt | A Step-by-Step Guide for Men's Shirts

 Steaming is suitable for delicate fabrics like silk, chiffon, and cashmere, as well as for removing light wrinkles from hanging clothes.

-Dry cleaning is recommended for garments labeled as "dry clean only," luxury fabrics, heavily stained items, or clothes with intricate details that may be damaged by water.
+Dry cleaning is recommended for garments labeled as "dry clean only," luxury fabrics, heavily stained items (try removing stains from white shirts with this guide), or clothes with intricate details that may be damaged by water.

 Frequently Asked Questions about Ironing Dress Shirts